alco-company/mortimer-bellis/WORKLOG.md

 - hide kiosks, locations, oauths, and teams on menu
 - missed oauths on menu
 - add link to show/edit tenant on admin users' dashboard
+- protect objects from being edited from other tenants users

 ### 7/1/2025